9hax/Bits-and-Pieces-Theme-for-Pico/README.md

 ### Headings

 The theme only provide styles for the first three levels of headers and style the remaining headers as bold text.
-It's my opinion that if you need more than three levels of hierarchy you'd better split the content into different files
+It's my opinion that if you need more than three levels of hierarchy you'd better split the content into different files.

 ### Code snippets